sirchuck/site_works/README.md

             Fill the object where the id field = 'dog'
         $r->fillData("myfield='dog'")
             Fill the object where the myfield field = 'dog'
+        * SPECIAL, you can send an array for $id.
+            [$id, $what] if you send an array the first element is your id( 5, 'dog', whatever), the second element is what you want to pull '`field_name1`,`field_name2`'
+            This can be dangerous if you run $r->updateData() because the empty fields in the record would overwrite your database.
+You would use this if you want to pull less data from  your database when you make a new table.
+Ex: you just want your user id, email, and password to match for a login, but you don't need the rest of the database user record.
     $r->query($sqlFn=false)
         $r->query('pullByVersion')
             This will load the SQL you set above in the buildQueryArray, and run that array of queries.